 Richard J. Clark Memorial Scholarship for Teacher Education

-Provides financial support to a student in the Teacher Education and Curriculum Studies department within the School of Education.
+Provides financial support to a student in the Teacher Education and Curriculum Studies department within the College of Education.
 A GPA of 3.3 or better is required, as well as experience with community service, internships, employment that demonstrates a commitment to excellence and equity.
 Learn more...

-Marylin C. Haley School of Education Scholarship
+Marylin C. Haley College of Education Award

 Provides support to students who are attending or who would like to attend the University of Massachusetts Amherst and who have exhibited a desire to become public school teachers.
 Applicants must be accepted or currently enrolled in a teacher preparation program.